Wisconsin River IX

 We recommend this level.
 Water levels are almost always reliable on the Wisconsin.

-Cliff House Road Public Landing, (at the confluence of Lemonweir and Wisconsin), Lyndon Station, Wisconsin
+Two Rivers Boat Landing, (at the confluence of Lemonweir and Wisconsin off Cliff House Road), Lyndon Station, Wisconsin

 Finnegan Avenue Public Landing, (by power plant before dam) Wisconsin Dells, Wisconsin